coderWangJie/Arsenal/README.md

 # Arsenal
-  This is a Arsenal, that is not only mine, but also yours.
+  The project's name is Arsenal, that is not only mine, but also yours.
 This Arsenal produces not only ammunition such as XxxUtil, but also guns such as XxxView.

   Learn more from [Home of Arsenal](https://coderwangjie.github.io/Arsenal/) .